Charlotte NC skyline and homes for sale

 Dilworth

 Charlotte's oldest streetcar suburb.
-Craftsman bungalows, mature trees, and walkable streets close to both Uptown and the medical district.
-Buyers pay a premium for the character and location — consistently one of Charlotte's most desirable addresses.
+Craftsman bungalows, mature trees, walkable streets, and fast access to Uptown and the medical district make Dilworth consistently desirable.

-Myers Park Charlotte NC — prestige neighborhood with stately homes and wide boulevards
+Myers Park Charlotte NC established luxury neighborhood with stately homes

 Prestige · Established · Luxury